AndersDeath/diary2/000-current.md

 # 20 November - Monday - Berlin - 417 day of immigration

 So, this monday was nice.
 I finally bought shoes.
-In general I was working in usual things today and
+In general I was working in usual things today it was nice.